Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Partially offsetting the declines in crude oil was strength in plastics which was up 3% in the quarter due to increased polypropylene shipments.
 For the rest of 2017 our Chemicals franchise is expected to remain stable, strength is anticipated in plastics with new facilities and expansions beginning to come online as well as in industrial chemicals driven by improvement in industrial production.
 Both of these will continue to help offset the expected continued decline in crude oil shipments.

 Coal revenue increased 25% for the quarter on a 16% increase in volume and 8% improvement in average revenue per car.
 On a tonnage basis, Powder River Basin and other regions were up 21% and 5% respectively from higher natural gas prices and stronger West Coast exports which benefited from favorable global economics for Western U.S. coal.
-Overall, Coal stockpiles were down in the quarter and they are nearing the five-year average.
+Overall, coal stockpiles were down in the quarter and they are nearing the five-year average.
 Looking forward, we expect Coal volumes will continue to benefit from favorable 2016 comps in the second quarter.
 For the second half the year we expect sustained volume, assuming natural gas prices remain in the $3 range.
 As always, weather conditions will be a key factor of demand.

 Industrial Products revenue was up 9% on a 1% increase in volume and a 7% increase in average revenue per car during the car.
 Minerals volume increased 32% in the quarter, driven by a 59% increase in frac sand shipments, through increased shale related drilling activity, and profit intensity per drilling well.
 Construction products volume was down 9% due to projects completed in 2016 that did not continue into 2017, largely in South Texas.
 This market was also impacted by Western region weather challenges.
 Specialized markets were impacted by reduced project-based waste shipments partially offset by strength in our wind and government markets.
 For the remainder of the year, we anticipate continued strength in frac sand shipments as rig counts in our served territory continue to increase.
 The strength of the U.S. dollar negatively impacts a number of Industrial Products markets, especially metals, and creates some uncertainty in our outlook.

 To wrap up, this slide recaps our outlook for the remainder of 2017 mentioned in the previous slides.
-Favorable Coal comps will continue into the second quarter.
+Favorable coal comps will continue into the second quarter.
 We also anticipate strength in other key markets including continued growth in frac sand.
 Our diverse franchise remains well positioned for growth this year as the U.S. economy continues to build momentum in the face of a number of uncertainties in the worldwide economy.
 Our team remains fully committed to developing new business opportunities and strengthening our overall customer value proposition.
 With that, I'll turn it over to Cameron for an update on our operating performance.

 Cameron A. Scott - Union Pacific Corp.